buildo/react-placeholder/README.md

   <MyComponent />
 </ReactPlaceholder>
 ```

+### Delay
+You can pass an optional `delay` prop which specifies the time (in milliseconds) `react-placeholder` should wait before displaying the placeholder element.
+This is useful if you want to show a placeholder for slower connections while avoiding a brief "flash" on faster connections.

+Note that this delay will __not__ affect the initial render, only subsequent "ready" state changes.
+Setting the `firsLaunchOnly` prop to `true` will also disable this feature.

 ### Animation
 `react-placeholder` already comes with one default pulse animation to better tell the user that the page is loading.